-TOHOWH ng dunes.

-Meet with clients or management to

-discuss the needs and design of a

-website

-Create and test applications for a

-website

-Write code for the website, using

-programming languages such as HTML or XML

-Work with other team members to

-determine what information the site will contain
+- Meet with clients or management to discuss the needs and design of a website - Create and test applications for a website - Write code for the website, using programming languages such as HTML or XML - Work with other team members to determine what information the site will contain

-• Work with graphics and other designers

-to determine the website's layout

-ntegrate graphics, audio, and video into the website

-Monitor website traffic
+- Work with graphics and other designers to determine the website's layout - Integrate graphics, audio, and video into the website - Monitor website traffic

-Progra m Outcomes:

-Demonstrate knowledge of artistic and

-design components that are used in the

-creation of a web site.

-□ U Utilize and apply the technical, ethical

-and interpersonal skills needed to

-function in a cooperative environment.
+- Demonstrate knowledge of artistic and design components that are used in the creation of a web site. - Utilize and apply the technical, ethical and interpersonal skills needed to function in a cooperative environment.

 According to the Bureau of Labor Statistics, the median annual wage for web developers was \$67,990 in May 2017.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than \$36,830, and the highest 10 percent earned more than \$122,320.
+The lowest 10 percent earned less than \$36,830, and the highest 10 percent earned more than \$122.320.

+BOTE 177 Job Readiness 1

 CIS 104 Microcomputer Database 3

-CIS 128 Microcomputer Hardware I 3

-CIS 129 Microcomputer Hardware II 3

 CIS 141 Introduction to Cyber Security 3

 CIS 147 Principles of Security 3

-CIS 162 Internship 2

-CIS 177 Job Readiness 1

 CIS 180 Creating Web Pages I 3

 CIS 181 Creating Web Pages II 3

 CIS 188 Application Design 3

 CIS 211 Web Plan & Design 3

+CIS 219 Hardware Maintenance & Repair 4

 CIS 232 Graphics Design 3

 CIS 233 Vector Graphics & Web 3

 Animations

 CIS 235 Digital Video Basics 3

 CIS 240 Digital Media 3

 CIS 281 IT Project Management 3

 CSCI 101 Introduction to Computers 3

 CSCI 127 Introduction to Programming in 3

 JavaScript

+CSCI 162 Internship 2

 CIS/CSCI Elective 3

 General Education 12